putteneersjoris/linux-cheatsheet/README.md

 <br>

-this is a collection of cheatsheets I use on a daily basis.
+This is a collection of cheatsheets I use on a daily basis.

 currently 5 cheatsheets are being maintained on a weekly basis.